ethereum-oasis-op/baseline/docs/Specifications/Workgroup Creation & Management/Interfaces and schemas for the main logical input objects and resolvers.md

 ## Logical Inputs

-The logical inputs in a workgroup creation and management are input parameters that have to be provided to be provided from the workgroup management body in order for certain actions to be done.
+The logical inputs in a workgroup creation and management are input parameters that have to be provided from the workgroup management body in order for certain actions to be taken.
 The concrete inputs required by the various actions are yet to be defined in another specification.
 This document will highlight all the main logical inputs - Keystore, organisation config, zero-knowledge circuit verifier key, and contract artefacts.

 ## Resolvers

-The resolvers are objects/classes designed to allow for these logical objects to be inputted in different formats and through different mediums and be transformed(resolved) into a format(schema) that the baseline tools will be able to work with.
+The resolvers are objects/classes designed to allow for these logical objects to be input in different formats and through different mediums and be transformed(resolved) into a format(schema) that the baseline tools will be able to work with.

 The resolvers are a point of extensibility allowing for additional community-created resolvers to be developed as long as they adhere to the specific logical input resolver interface.